cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 - trial_id: The UUID of the trial.
 - state: The state of the trial.
 - tick_id: The current tick ID of the trial.
 - trial_duration: The duration of the trial so far, in nanoseconds.
-This is meant as an indictor; resolution may not be a nanosecond, and precision is not garanteed.
+If the trial has ended, this is the duration from start to end of the trial.
+This is meant as an indicator; resolution may not be a nanosecond, and precision is not garanteed.
-- latest_observation: The latest environment observation.
+- latest_observation: The latest environment observations for all actors.
 This will be provided only if requested in the `TrialInfoRequest`.
 - actors_in_trial: The list of active actors in the trial.

 ### `TrialListRequest`